UIBK-DPS-DC/Cirrina/docs/using-cirrina-with-nomad.md

 ```bash
 vagrant hosts list | cut -f 2 -d ' ' | xargs -L 1 vagrant destroy -f --no-tty
 ```

+The services required by Cirrina are provided as Nomad jobs:

+- InfluxDB
+- Telegraf
+- Zookeeper
+- NATS

 **Note:** This will destroy all hosts!